 Children's Trust Child Personal Safety Programs

-Children's Trust Fund Sponsors Child Personal Safety Programs in Communities Throughout Massachusetts
+The Children's Trust Sponsors Child Personal Safety Programs in Communities Throughout Massachusetts

 Talking to children about touching and personal safety can be difficult for teachers and parents.
 Talking About Touching creates a comfortable context for discussing this sensitive topic.
 The research-based program teaches children basic skills to help keep them safe from dangerous or abusive situations.
 Instructor-friendly materials place personal safety in context with traffic, fire, and environmental safety.
 Touching is discussed in terms of safety, rather than sexuality.
 The curricula includes fifteen, 30-minute lessons, and is age-appropriate for preschool/kindergarten and grades one through four.